adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 ## :dart: About ##

-Basic terraform project for generating a ready to go Ubuntu 22.04 based cloud infrastructure through Hetzner Cloud provider, with a ready-to-install [K0S](https://k0sproject.io/), a zero-friction Kubernetes distribution.
+Terraform project for generating a ready to go secured based cloud infrastructure through Hetzner Cloud provider, with a ready-to-install [K0S](https://k0sproject.io/), a zero-friction Kubernetes distribution.
 The cluster will be composed of 4 servers :

 1. A main control pane server
 2. 2 worker nodes